 - loss of balance or coordination

 A pulmonary embolism is similar to a stroke, but the blocked blood vessel is in the lungs instead of the brain.
 Symptoms include shortness of breath, chest pain on breathing, and bluish skin.
+Because the body is quickly deprived of oxygen, a pulmonary embolism can turn deadly and is an emergency.

 Cardiac arrest occurs when the heart suddenly stops beating.
 It’s usually caused by an electrical disturbance in the heart.
 Arrhythmias caused by heart disease can lead to cardiac arrest.
 This will lead to death if not treated immediately.